Skip to content

 A café claiming to house “rescued” lion cubs?
 Unfortunately, this is far from the truth.

-We’ve received hundreds of messages in recent days after a viral TikTok video exposed the exploitation behind lion cafés.
-While this awareness is vital, many other videos continue to promote these venues as “cute” and “fun”—without realising the suffering behind the scenes.
+We receive hundreds of messages after viral videos expose the exploitation behind lion cafés.
+While this awareness is vital, many other videos continue to promote these venues as “cute” and “fun” – without realising the suffering behind the scenes.
+Read our report on the Shocking Rise in Farmed and Captive Lions in Thailand and our Urgent Call for Government Action.

 The conditions in these farms are dire.
 Lions are kept in barren cages for life, with females repeatedly bred to produce cubs for tourist attractions.
 All for a fleeting photo opportunity.